StIvesTabletop/stivestabletop.github.io/_posts/2024-10-02-eightyeighth-session.md

 others and learning to "read" that at the start of the game will be hard.

+The shorter games finished, and tables mixed up a bit and started another couple of 5 player games [Ticket to Ride][TtR] and [Ginkgopolis][Gp].

 ![Ticket To Ride](/images/posts/2024_10_02/TicketToRide01.jpg "Ticket To Ride"){:class="img_post"}

-The shorter games finished, and tables mixed up a bit and started another couple of 5 player games [Ticket to Ride][TtR] and [Ginkgopolis][Gp].
+Jo, Jason, Jack, James and Graham played [Ticket to Ride][TtR] (original US version).
+Each player has route cards dealt at the beginning, earning positive points for linking them or negative otherwise.
+Points are awarded for the length of link between stations, with much more points for longer links.
+Unusually, most players opted to look for extra route cards.
+Graham had a total of 6 route cards and linked all 6 - but came a distant second - as the routes were in the middle, with no long links between stations.
+Jason had 5 destinations, linked all 5, but had a similar issue.
+Jack looked for an extra destination late on, kept one, and failed to link it by 1 turn, earning -22 instead of +22 points.
+James on his last turn opted for the longest link he could, forgetting that the single length link was needed to link a route, getting the minus points for the route.
+Jo, who had not played for a long time, was the run-away winner: linking all his route cards, had some long links between stations, and the longest continuous path.

 ![Ginkgopolis](/images/posts/2024_10_02/Ginkgopolis01.jpg "Ginkgopolis"){:class="img_post"}